 The hard truth is that 59% of millennials expect a best-in-class tech stack in the workplace, and 56% said they would supplement with their own technologies if the organization did not provide it.
 So for your organization to stay relevant, to win the recruiting/retention battle and to win in your everyday operations, you must implement a best-in-class tech stack.
 In order to do that effectively, you need to pick technology partners that align with your integration philosophies and are willing to support and grow with your evolving workplace.

-If you want to learn more about the Teem integration philosophy, check out a recent on-demand webinar with Brian Bond, or simply take Teem for a test drive by starting your free Teem trial here.
+Learn more about the Teem integration philosophy or check out a recent on-demand webinar with Brian Bond.